Our Founder’s Story

 What We Do

-Our Burmese brothers and sisters have been suffering the effects of Civil War for nearly a century.
-The Light of the World Club exists to empower families in Myanmar through education and spiritual discipleship.
+Our Burmese brothers and sisters have been suffering the effects of civil war for nearly a century.
+Light of the World Club exists to empower families in Myanmar through education and spiritual discipleship.
 We offer weekly classes over Zoom, providing English instruction as well as Biblical education.
-Light of the World Club also offers individual tutoring, runs multiple classes in Myanmar through paid local teachers, and provides scholarships for advanced education to promising students from our program.
+Light of the World Club also offers individual tutoring, runs multiple classes in Myanmar through local teachers, and provides scholarships for advanced education to promising students from our program.

-Learning English provides a significant advantage to the children because it allows broader access to educational resources and other cultures and economies outside of Burma.
-It exposes them to ideas and views that show them alternatives to the oppression and violence that they have always known.
-Through studying the Bible as they learn English, our students can grow in their understanding of what it means to follow Jesus, which will enable them to spread the kingdom of God in their war-torn nation.
-Our hope is that some of these children will be placed strategically in positions of leadership to move Burma forward into a future of peace.
+Learning English provides a significant advantage to the children because it allows broader access to educational resources and other cultures and economies.
+Through studying the Bible as they learn English, our students can grow in their understanding of what it means to follow Jesus, which will enable them to spread the Kingdom of God in their war-torn nation.
+Our hope is that some of these students will be placed strategically in positions of influence to move their people forward into a future of peace.

-Among our greatest needs are funding for teacher salaries, scholarships, and school supplies (Bibles, Chromebooks…etc.).
+Among our greatest needs are funding for our in-country classes, scholarships, and school supplies (Bibles, Chromebooks…etc.).
 We have a waiting list of children who want to be a part of this program and are also in need of more volunteers.
 Please consider joining us as we join God in bringing hope and purpose to the precious people of Burma.

 Mission Statement